neha-pulipati/Compiler-design-for-a-C-type-language/README.md

 6. There is no variable declaration list.
 There is only one id_list in the global scope and that contains all the variables.
 7. There is no type specified for variables.
 All variables are INT by default.
-8. All terminals are written in capital in the grammar and are as defined in the previous projects (except the PRINT keyword) Execution Semantics
+8. All terminals are written in capital in the grammar and are as defined in the previous projects (except the PRINT keyword)

+Execution Semantics:

 All statements in a statement list are executed sequentially according to the order in which they appear.
 Exception is made for body of if_stmt, while_stmt and switch_stmt as explained below.

-Boolean Condition
+Boolean Condition:
 A boolean condition takes two operands as parameters and returns a boolean value.
 It is used to control the execution of while and if statements.

-If Statements
+If Statements:
 An if_stmt has the following (standard) semantics (note that our language does not have an else clause to the if_stmt):
 1. The condition is evaluated.
 2. If the condition evaluates to true, then the body of the if_stmt is executed, then the next statement following the if_stmt is executed.
 3. If the condition evaluates to false, then the next statement following the if_stmt is executed.
 These semantics apply recursively to nested if_stmt.

-While Statements
+While Statements:
 while_stmt has the following (standard) semantics:
 1. The condition is evaluated.
 2. If the condition evaluates to true, the body of the while_stmt is executed, then goto step 1.